 Although there were a few “handsome and solid walks of dressed stone,” Baxter notes that “the stone for these is brought mostly from other states,” which no doubt made it quite expensive.
 In fact, the city hall had stone sidewalks on only three of its sides.

 Baxter ends by mentioning recent “experiments” with “walks of artificial stone or concrete made of cement, sand, and gravel.
 These are molded in blocks to suit the locality, usually of lengths corresponding with the width of the walk, and six or eight inches in thickness.
 The molding is done on the spot, and when dry and hardened they are apparently as solid as granite rock This walk is handsome and gives promise of being durable and permanent as stone, judging from the short trial it has had here of only two or three years.”

 So how old are your concrete sidewalks?
-In my neighborhood the oldest date-stamped slabs date from the 1920s, but the oldest I’ve ever seen date from the first decade of the century, including those pictured here.
+In my neighborhood the oldest date-stamped slabs date from the 1920s, but the oldest I’ve ever seen date from the first decade of the 1900s, including those pictured here.

 We’d love to see the oldest sidewalks you’ve found.
 Email us a photo or two and we may publish them in a future article.
 Happy searching – and shoveling!